S5 — Simple Standards-Based Slide Show System

 - Components of a S5 presentation such as titles, sub-titles, and images may be inaccessible to screen reader users unless information about each component is embedded in the presentation.

-- Titles and sub-titles created by simply centering, bolding, and increasing the font size of the text will not be not accessible to screen reader users.
+- Titles and sub-titles created by simply centering, adding bold text, and increasing the font size of the text will not be not accessible to screen reader users.

 - A full understanding of an S5 presentation may be diminished if accompanying "handout" materials are not accessible.